UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Nothing cannabis-related is legal as of now.

 What’s next?
 The battle to legalize medical marijuana is ramping up as the legislature is set to consider a bill this year that Sen. Perry Clark introduced.
 The state senator has introduced the bill twice before, but believes it has a good chance to pass this year.
-In February, Sen. Julie Denton also filed a bill that would legalize cannabis oil for children with epilepsy, which has since been passed by Senate and House committees.
+In February, Sen. Julie Denton also filed a bill that would legalize cannabis oil for children with epilepsy, which was unanimously passed by the Senate on March 12.
+The bill would allow the University of Kentucky and University of Louisville medical schools to research and allow anyone enrolled in a U.S. Food and Drug Administration trial to be treated with the oil.
+The bill now heads to the House, where it is expected to pass.
+The measure also has the support of Gov. Steve Beshear and the Kentucky State Police.

 What is legal?
 Nothing.
 Kansas has strict weed laws with possession of any amount punishable with up to a year in prison and a $1,000 fine.
 Second time offenders could be convicted of a felony and face up to three and a half years in prison and a $100,000 fine.